East Anglia: What’s on at the region’s theatres July 12-19

 QUAY THEATRE, SUDBURY

-I‘ll Get My Man, by Philip King, Sudbury Dramatic Society, July 9-13: TV hero Peter seeks refuge at his uncle’s country vicarage, from his fans and from a pop singer who wants to marry him, little knowing the vicar has just advertised for a wife but has forgotten to mention the important word marriage.
+I‘ll Get My Man, by Philip King, Sudbury Dramatic Society, to July 13: TV hero Peter seeks refuge at his uncle’s country vicarage, from his fans and from a pop singer who wants to marry him, little knowing the vicar has just advertised for a wife but has forgotten to mention the important word marriage.

 THEATRE ROYAL, NORWICH